-Diversity Matters – The Value of Diversity in Management Recruitment
+Diversity Matters – The Value of Gender Diversity in Management Recruitment

 The next few years will see high numbers of baby boomers leave the workplace, leaving gaps in leadership from executive to manager level.
 Organisations that don’t seek to increase diversity in management teams by engaging women for these leadership roles are overlooking a large opportunity.
 This could lead to challenges in management recruitment and retaining talent, while risking employee disengagement.